rhertzog/distro-tracker/docs/design.rst

 Email Interface
 ---------------

-There are two aspects to the email interface in the PTS: the control message processing and dispatching received package messages to the correct subscribers.
-These are implemented in the :mod:`pts.control` and :mod:`pts.dispatch` Django apps, respectively.
+There are three aspects to the email interface in the PTS: the control message processing, dispatching received package messages to the correct subscribers and creating news items based on received emails.

+This is implemented in the :mod:`pts.mail` app.
+The three mentioned functionalities are found in the following subpackages and modules of this app:

+- :mod:`pts.mail.control.control`
+- :mod:`pts.mail.dispatch`
+- :mod:`pts.mail.mail_news`

 .. _control_email_design: